JuliaKramek/flights-elt-medallion-pipeline/README.md

 The pipeline is designed to be idempotent:

-* Bronze layer uses append-only ingestion with batch_id
+* Bronze layer uses append-only ingestion
-* Silver layer uses deterministic transformations
+* Silver layer uses deterministic Spark transformations
-* Gold layer uses MERGE to avoid duplicates
+* Gold layer uses repeatable aggregation logic
 * Tables created using CREATE IF NOT EXISTS
 * Pipeline can be safely re-run multiple times

----

-# Data Quality Risks

-1. Duplicate transaction keys may lead to incorrect aggregations
-2. Missing values in transaction_key
-3. Invalid or inconsistent date formats in issue_date
-4. Inconsistent airline naming conventions
-5. Missing route information

 ---